SaacPSI/saac/Components/Nuitrack/README.md

 ## Summary
 Project interfacing component with Nuitrack API to provide tracking informations and video streams, see https://github.com/3DiVi/nuitrack-sdk/
+The CSharp warpper can be found at https://github.com/3DiVi/nuitrack-sdk/blob/master/Nuitrack/lib/csharp/nuitrack.net.dll

 ## Files
 * [NuitrackSensorConfiguration](src/NuitrackSensorConfiguration.cs) is the configuration class.